-We at Indian Eagle published a detailed article on how grim the picture is for those Indian brides who are victims of fraudulent, abusive NRI marriages when Indian government announced to launch a dedicated portal for abused or abandoned NRI wives a few months back.
+We at Travel Beats, an overseas Indian community portal by Indian Eagle Travel published a detailed article on how grim the picture is for those Indian brides who are victims of fraudulent, abusive NRI marriages when Indian government announced to launch a dedicated portal for abused or abandoned NRI wives a few months back.
 Nearly 25,000 women in Punjab who were abused and abandoned by their NRI husbands were figured out by the Union Ministry of Overseas Indian Affairs in a 2007 study by Indian government.

-The proposed law to penalize NRI husbands in the case of domestic abuse, physical violence, dowry demand, mental torture, fraudulence, or absconding seems sterner than all of the previous measures or considerations.
-The government is considering crucial changes in the criminal law that will allow seizure of the property of NRI men for abandoning their wives, “said Maneka Gandhi, Union Women and Child Development Minister.
+The ‘Registration of Marriage of Non-Resident Indian Bill 2019’ to penalize NRI husbands in the case of domestic abuse, physical violence, dowry demand, mental torture, fraudulence, or absconding seems sterner than all of the previous measures or considerations.
+The government is also considering crucial changes in the criminal law that will allow seizure of the property of NRI men for abandoning their wives, “said Maneka Gandhi, Union Women and Child Development Minister.

 In November 2017, Maneka Gandhi said that registration of all NRI marriages would be linked to the website of the Union Ministry for women and child development.
 The law currently under consideration requires abused, abandoned Indian wives to file a complaint with the police against their erring or absconding or deceiving NRI husbands.
 The complaints will be sent to Indian embassies depending on NRI brides or grooms’ country of residence.
 The embassy will take necessary actions like serving summons.